Can you paint a vinyl fence? And for what reasons? In this post, I’ll focus on the whys of painting a vinyl fence. Stay with me!

 According to the current prices, the cost of a vinyl fence per linear foot rages between $15 to $40 with an average of $28.

 Thus 100-foot vinyl fence will cost an average of $2,800.
 But the price can be anywhere between $1,500 – $4,000.

 Here are other prices you need to consider:

-Apart from the feet, buyers should also check on the prices per panel.
-A typical 6-foot vinyl fence white panels will cost between $100 and $230.
+Apart from the feet, buyers should also check the prices per panel.
+A typical 6-foot vinyl fence with white panels will cost between $100 and $230.

 However, the prices vary depending on the color.
 Let’s see how.

 Black panels $280 – $500

 Finally, don’t forget to consider the price of the posts that divides the panels.
 Depending on the seller, it always ranges from $10 – $200.

 Yes, they do.
 The reason is that the posts are an essential part of the fence since they provide stability.

 With strong and secure posts, the fence will withstand most natural elements such as strong winds, regular wear and tear, and gravity.